AkashSDas/git-and-github/README.md

 - git log --since='<date>' - to see the commits since the date

 - git log --oneline - to see the commits in one line
-- git log --online -3 - to see the last 3 commits in one line
+- git log --oneline -3 - to see the last 3 commits in one line
 - git log --since='<date>' --oneline - to see the commits since the date in one line
 - git log --since='1 week ago' --oneline - to see the commits since 1 week ago in one line
 - git log --until='<date>' --oneline - to see the commits until the date in one line
 - git log --grep='<pattern>' - to see the commits with the pattern in the commit message
 - git log <SHA-id-oldest>..<SHA-id-latest> - to see the commits between the SHA-ids

+- git log --graph --oneline --all --decorate - pro way to see the commits in a graph

 ### Formats

-- git log --format=online - to see the commits in one line
+- git log --format=oneline - to see the commits in one line
 - git log --format=short - for less details
 - git log --format=fuller - for more details the author
 - git log --format=email - email type logs